Race On The Rock Race Rules

 33. Race lanes are situated from right to left looking at the hill, with the right most lane being #4.

-the racers permission.
+34. If a race class does not have enough entries officials are permitted to place the racer into the next higher qualifying race classification without the racers permission.
 If the sled is already registered in that class, then the sled is registered in the first eligible race class and that registration

 money will go into that race class.